 I personally love her checklist on how to stay on track for long term health by providing you with a Daily Maintenance Checklist of Heart Healthy Activities for African Americans and high blood pressure diagnosed.

-This results in increased blood volume and higher blood pressure.
+This resulted in increased blood volume and higher blood pressure.

 So when RAAS is too active, your blood pressure